 Why Do Puppies Bite?

 Understanding why your puppy is biting and nipping is the first step to finding a solution to the issue.
-And although every owner has their own opinions and judgments, it all boils down to just two particular reasons; Natural Behaviour and Teething.
+And although every owner has their opinions, it all boils down to just two reasons; natural behavior and teething.

 That’s right!
 As surprising as it may sound, biting is a normal part of a puppy’s natural behavior.

-When puppies are growing up, they use their mouth to explore the world around them.
+When puppies are growing, they use their mouth to explore the world around them.
 Therefore, it’s very natural for them to bite things to feel them occasionally.

 If you ever see a puppy playing with other puppies, you’ll know that it involves a lot of biting and nipping.
 However, that same bite can be excruciating for humans.
-Because puppies usually don’t have an idea of how much force their bite has, they can’t distinguish how hard they need to bite something.
+Because puppies usually don’t know how hard their bite is, they can’t distinguish how hard they need to bite something.

 Biting Due to Teething